xhan0o/IndependetStudy/README.md

 Motivation: Creating APIs for integration of sensors data in network.

+Creating server of Raspberry PI and developing APIs with python-flask.

 ### Set up python-flask on Raspberry pi
 1. Installing pip
 ```bash